Patrick Henry College: Mock Trial

 PHC fields a mock trial team in the American Mock Trial Association.
-In the 2021-2022 season, PHC advanced two teams to the National Championship Tournament.
+In the 2021–2022 season, PHC advanced two teams to the National Championship Tournament.
 PHC A came 4th place in its division, while PHC B earned an Honorable Mention as the 11th place in its division.
-As of the 2022-2023 season, PHC is the only college in the nation to have two teams within the top 20 teams in AMTA's Team Power Rankings, with PHC A at #6 and PHC B at #16, respectively.
-This is a repeat achievement by PHC has repeated this feat; in the prior 2021-2022 season, PHC A sat at #3, with PHC B at #20.
+As of the 2022–2023 season, PHC is the only college in the nation to have two teams within the top 20 teams in AMTA's Team Power Rankings, with PHC A at #6 and PHC B at #16, respectively.
+This is a repeat achievement by PHC has repeated this feat; in the prior 2021–2022 season, PHC A sat at #3, with PHC B at #20.

 In 2022, PHC graduate Benjamin Crosby won the UCLA Law & Drexel Law's Trial By Combat competition, a one-on-one competition hosted for outstanding competitors in AMTA.
 With his victory, PHC became the fifth school to field a Trial by Combat champion, along with NYU, the University of Cincinnati, Duke University, and the University of California, Los Angeles.

 Civic Debate

 In 2021, 52 students represented PHC in civic debate, nearly two-thirds of them being freshmen or sophomores.
 PHC participated in a mix of virtual and in-person events.
-In the spring NATO Summit, which included masters' level students and undergraduates, PHC students achieved 2nd through 5th places.
+At the 2021 Lafayette Debates National Championship hosted jointly by George Washington University and France's École de guerre-Terre, PHC students won 1st and 2nd place.
+In the spring 2022 NATO Summit, which included masters' level students and undergraduates, PHC students achieved 2nd through 5th places.
 At the General Welfare debates, PHC students achieved 1st through 3rd place.
 These resulted in possible internship offers to several students from the distinguished event judges.
+Recently, PHC students outperformed Ivy League universities, including Harvard and Yale, to win the European Union Delegation's 2023 Schuman Challenge.

 Pre-Law Advising

 PHC's LSAT scores rank among the best in the United States.
-In both 2019 and 2020, PHC students (including both alumnni and current students) earned an average of 167.6 on the Law School Admission Test.
+In both 2019 and 2020, PHC students (including both alumni and current students) earned an average of 167.6 on the Law School Admission Test.
 In 2021, graduating seniors averaged 171, and all PHC students taking the LSAT (including alumni) averaged 170.6.
 These results are in the 98th percentile.

 Student life

-PHC has many rules of behavior typical of conservative, religious colleges.
 Students may not have sex outside of marriage, or use alcohol or tobacco while under the authority of the college, which is defined as any time during a semester while enrolled, on or off campus.
 Men and women are not allowed in each other's dorm rooms except during open dorm days, and underclassmen are subject to a curfew.
 Firearms are prohibited on campus.
-The college has a number of traditions rooted in dorm life, including "bobtisms" — a portmanteau of Baptism and "Lake Bob", in which newly engaged males are dunked.

 In the 2000s, Hanna Rosin, author of God's Harvard, said that "never would you find a group of better-behaved teenagers than on the campus of Patrick Henry."
-During that period, many Patrick Henry students made fun of Bob Jones University, which Rosin described as having "the gold standard of vice patrol."
-Rosin commented that "by most people's standards," Patrick Henry "was not far behind" Bob Jones.